afs/afs.github.io/shacl-datasets.md

 ## Validation Reports

-Each validation result in a validation report should have a `sh:resultGraph` triple whose object is the graph in which the validation report occurs.
+Each validation result in a validation report should have a `shx:resultGraph` triple whose object is the graph in which the validation report occurs.
 It is the shape's `shx:targetGraph` if that is given, the graph name matching `shx:targetGraphPattern` or the specific named graph of the data dataset in